 A number of animated diagrams of one or more bells being rung full-circle are accessible on the World-wide Web:

-Links to four different animations:
+Links to different animations, including:

 When are bells rung?